datastax/cass-operator/docs/user/README.md

 scope of this document.

 Note that exposing Cassandra or DSE on the public internet with authentication disabled or with the default username and password in place is extremely dangerous.
-Its strongly recommended to protect your cluster with a network firewall during deployment, and [secure the default superuser account](https://docs.datastax.com/en/security/6.7/security/Auth/secCreateRootAccount.html)
+It's strongly recommended to protect your cluster with a network firewall during deployment, and [secure the default superuser account](https://docs.datastax.com/en/security/6.7/security/Auth/secCreateRootAccount.html)